nmortimer/ftfl-hq2/ftfl-contract-engine/README.md

-# FTFL contract engine
+FTFL contract engine
 Real contract data for all 10 teams, each team's page themed in that team's actual colors, a league summary view, and — new this round — a real backend: commissioner login + edit screen backed by Vercel KV, and a Fleaflicker proxy for live scores/standings.

-**Important:** the commissioner login and Fleaflicker standings only work once this is deployed on Vercel with the setup below done.
+Important: the commissioner login and Fleaflicker standings only work once this is deployed on Vercel with the setup below done.
 Running `npm run dev` locally (plain Vite) renders the UI fine but the `/api/*` routes don't exist in that mode — logins will fail and Fleaflicker will show dashes.
 Use `vercel dev` (see below) to test the backend locally, or just deploy and test on the real URL.

-## Run it locally (frontend only)
+Run it locally (frontend only)
 ```
 npm install
 npm run dev
 ```

-## Run it locally with the backend (recommended before you rely on it)
+Run it locally with the backend (recommended before you rely on it)
 ```
 npm install -g vercel
 vercel dev
 ```
 This runs the `/api` functions locally too, so login and saving actually work.
 It'll ask you to link the project to Vercel the first time.

-## One-time setup on Vercel
+One-time setup on Vercel

-1. **Add a KV database.** In your Vercel project → Storage tab → Create Database → KV.
+Add a KV database.
+In your Vercel project → Storage tab → Create Database → KV.
 Vercel wires the connection env vars in automatically — you don't set those by hand.
-2. **Set `COMMISSIONER_PASSWORD`.** Project Settings → Environment
+Set `COMMISSIONER_PASSWORD`.
+Project Settings → Environment
 Variables → add `COMMISSIONER_PASSWORD` with whatever password you want to use to log in.
 Never commit this to the repo.
-3. **Set `FLEAFLICKER_LEAGUE_ID`** (for live scores/standings).
-Open your
-   league on fleaflicker.com — the URL looks like `fleaflicker.com/nfl/leagues/XXXXXX` — that number is the league ID.
+Set `FLEAFLICKER_LEAGUE_ID` (for live scores/standings).
+Open your league on fleaflicker.com — the URL looks like `fleaflicker.com/nfl/leagues/XXXXXX` — that number is the league ID.
 Add it as an env var of the same name.
-4. Redeploy after adding env vars (Vercel doesn't hot-apply them to an already-running deployment).
+Redeploy after adding env vars (Vercel doesn't hot-apply them to an already-running deployment).

-## How the data flows now
+How the data flows now

-- On load, the app instantly renders the bundled seed data (`src/data/realContracts.ts`) so there's no blank-loading flash, then quietly fetches `/api/contracts` and swaps in whatever's actually in KV.
+On load, the app instantly renders the bundled seed data (`src/data/realContracts.ts`) so there's no blank-loading flash, then quietly fetches `/api/contracts` and swaps in whatever's actually in KV.
 First time ever, KV is empty, so the API itself falls back to serving the seed data — from that point on, KV is the real source of truth.
-- The **commissioner screen** (log in via the button top-right of the team rail) lets you edit position, toggle taxi/IR for the year you're viewing, cut a player, or add a new contract.
+The commissioner screen (log in via the button top-right of the team rail) lets you edit position, toggle taxi/IR for the year you're viewing, cut a player, or add a new contract.
 Nothing is saved to the server until you click "Save to server" — up until then it's just local state, so you can experiment freely before committing.
-- **Auth is intentionally simple**: one shared password in an env var, checked server-side on every write.
+Auth is intentionally simple: one shared password in an env var, checked server-side on every write.
 Good enough for "only the commissioner edits this," not a real multi-user permission system.

-## Fleaflicker integration
+Fleaflicker integration
 Your league ID is `245051`.
 Set it as `FLEAFLICKER_LEAGUE_ID` on Vercel and you're connected — no auth needed, it's a public read-only API.
 The response field mapping (`record_overall.wins`, `points_for.value`,
 etc.) in `src/lib/api.ts` is confirmed against Fleaflicker's official API docs at fleaflicker.com/api-docs, not guessed.
 I wasn't able to fetch your